Audio-Illinois/internal-robot-acoustic-head/head-shell/readme.md

 When equipped with microphones in the faux ear canals, this dummy head can record realistic binaural audio.
 Using a loudspeaker at the mouth position, it may also produce humanlike speech, with appropriate directivity.

 The parts are interlocking so that the design is fully 3D printed.
-Small bolts can be used for stronger assembly, but this is optional.
+Small screws can be used for stronger assembly, but this is optional.

 <div style="text-align:center">
 <img alt="Exploded view of head parts" src="./imgs/exploded.png" width=50%>